lynnfaraday/aresmush.com/_root/features/ares-for-players.md

 > Don’t worry if you’re an experienced MUSH player.
 Thanks to the shortcuts system, you’ll find that the command names you know and love should work just fine.
 In fact, Ares does its best to support both Penn and MUX syntax for common commands.
 So whether you like @chan/join or addcom, hopefully you’ll be content.

 ## Handles
 Handles bring a little taste of social media to MUSHing.
 A handle is your OOC identity, used across all Ares games.
 Through your handle, people can identify you as a player, not just as a character.
-Read more about handles [here](/features/handles).
+Read more about handles [here](/handles).

 ## Directory
 The AresMUSH games directory will tell you all the AresMUSH games that have registered with the central server.
 It lists the game genre, description, and the last time it was online.

 ## Little Things
 Ares tries to make players’ lives easier.
-Most of these are little conveniences, like a better AFK system and a clear delineation between IC and OOC command output, but hopefully it adds up to a more pleasurable experience overall.
+Most of these are little conveniences, like a better AFK system and a clear separation between IC and OOC command output, but hopefully it adds up to a more pleasurable experience overall.